Company Brain Prerequisites: The Architecture of AI Readiness

 TL;DR

-• Three prerequisites are non-negotiable and must come first: (1) executive sponsorship with a named accountable owner, (2) data governance with clear ownership and a working active-metadata catalog on priority domains, (3) master data and data quality good enough for your priority use cases.
-Everything else (semantic layer, ontology, agents) is built on these.
+• Three prerequisites are non-negotiable and must come first: (1) executive sponsorship with a named accountable owner, (2) data governance with a semantic contract and compile-time enforcement, (3) master data and data quality good enough for your priority use cases.

 • Budget 12-18 months to reach operational foundations but start a narrow lighthouse use case in parallel within 60-90 days.
 Sequence matters more than speed.
-Organizations that try to govern everything at once stall before any visible win.
 The ones that prove one metric work fund the next ten.

-Fig 1 - The Company Brain prerequisites pyramid.
+Fig 1 - The AI-Readiness Maturity Curve.
 Foundation comes first.
 Skip it and you join the 95% MIT NANDA documented.

 The Cost of Skipping Foundations Is Quantified and Large